The browser you are using is not supported. Please consider using a modern browser.

 When federal funding for refugee resettlement services was cut last year, newly arrived families who were still searching for steady employment and trying to secure adequate housing suddenly had critical resources stripped away.
 At Global Refuge, we knew we needed to find a way to continue serving vulnerable families without interruption—and we called on our supporters to help.

-With support from the Hackerman Foundation and our donor community, we launched the Post-Arrival Stability and Empowerment (PASE) program in April 2025 to fill urgent gaps left by stop-work orders and funding freezes.
+With support from our donor community, we launched the Post-Arrival Stability and Empowerment (PASE) program in April 2025 to fill urgent gaps left by stop-work orders and funding freezes.

 In 2025, PASE served 171 people—providing employment support, connection to healthcare and benefits, school enrollment for children, emergency rent assistance, and more.